cloud-native-toolkit/cloud-shell-commands/README.md

 # cloud-shell-commands

-Set of scripts to enable fast access to setup to the **Cloud Native Toolkit** in the cloud shell
+Set of scripts to enable fast access to setup to the **Cloud Native Toolkit** in the cloud shell, if you shell has expired you will need to re-run your setup.

 ### Follow these commands to configure the commands